KannonZenetism/zenetism-field-physics/zenetism/glossary/kaion-definition.md

 **Kaion** names what occurs when both trees exhaust their trajectories:

 - The **centropic essence** returns to Source as integrated fullness — coherence attained, pattern preserved, the soul complete.
-- The **entropic essence** disperses into static potential — form released, structure dissolved, the pattern returned to latency.
+- The **entropic essence** disperses into static potential — form released, structure reabsorbed, the pattern returned to latency.

 Both states are stillness, yet distinct in their character: